Strassen's local law of the iterated logarithm for the generalized fractional Brownian motion: Introduction

-Our main result is Theorem \ref{thm local LIL} below, which describes the dependence of Strassen's local LIL on the parameters $(\alpha, \gamma)$ and the location $t_0\in (0, \infty)$ explicitly.
-This theorem is stronger than the laws of the iterated logarithm proved in \cite{WX2021a} and, together with Strassen's LIL for $X$ at infinity in \cite{IPT2021}, completes the functional LILs for GFBM $X$.
+Our main result, Theorem \ref{thm local LIL} below, gives an explicit description of how Strassen's local LIL depends on the parameter pair $(\alpha, \gamma)$ and the location $t_0\in (0, \infty)$.
+This theorem strengthens the results obtained in \cite{WX2021a} and, together with Strassen's LIL for $X$ at infinity established in \cite{IPT2021}, completes the functional LIL theory for the GFBM $X$.

+We also remark that Strassen's LILs have been established for empirical processes \cite{AT89, F71, James75, Wellner}, quantile processes \cite{D92}, increments of empirical and quantile processes \cite{DM92}, empirical cumulative quantile regression \cite{RZ96}, {and} U-statistics \cite{AG95}. {For further information, we refer to \cite{LS2001}.} In all these references, the underlying samples are assumed to be i.i.d. or at least stationary, and the corresponding Strassen's laws of the iterated logarithm are formulated in terms of the reproducing kernel Hilbert space of the scaling limit of the random samples.
+Our results may therefore be useful for characterizing the limiting behavior of increments of empirical and quantile processes of non‑stationary time series whose scaling limit is a GFBM.
+This direction merits further investigation.

-The rest of the paper is organized as follows.
-In Section 2, we state the main theorem and give some examples of its consequences.
-We prove the main theorem in Section 3 by using the tools of the large deviation principle, a Fernique-type inequality, and the Lamperti transformation.
+The remainder of the paper is organized as follows.
+In Section 2, we state the main theorems and their applications.
+We prove the main theorems in Section 3 by using the tools of the large deviation principle, a Fernique-type inequality, and Lamperti's transformation.